nboldhq/docs/contents/40-collaboration-templates/supported-features.md

 ---
 author: Kristina Konstantynova

 ---
 # All supported features in Collaboration Templates

-In this article, we simply list the different features supported on Microsoft Teams Templates with nBold.
+In this article, we simply list the unique features supported on Microsoft Teams Templates with nBold.
 For more details on how to create a Template, go to the dedicated page about [how to build a Collaboration Template](/collaboration-templates/create-a-new-collaboration-template).

 #### Collaboration Templates Features: